ELIGARD®, (leuprolide acetate) for injectable suspension, is indicated for the palliative treatment of advanced prostate cancer.

-ELIGARD is contraindicated in patients with hypersensitivity to GnRH, GnRH agonist analogs, or any of the components of ELIGARD.
-Anaphylactic reactions to synthetic GnRH or GnRH agonist analogs have been reported in the literature.
+ELIGARD is contraindicated in patients with hypersensitivity to GnRH, GnRH agonists, or any of the components of ELIGARD.
+Anaphylactic reactions to synthetic GnRH or GnRH agonists have been reported in the literature.
 Transient increase in serum levels of testosterone during treatment may result in worsening of symptoms or onset of new signs and symptoms during the first few weeks of treatment, including bone pain, neuropathy, hematuria, bladder outlet obstruction, ureteral obstruction, or spinal cord compression.
 Monitor patients at risk closely and manage as appropriate.

 See package insert for full prescribing and safety information.